By Jennifer L. VanderVeen, CELA, CAP, Fellow

 About the Author

-Jennifer VanderVeen, CELA, CAP, Fellow, is NAELA President.
-She practices in Indiana and Michigan.
+Jennifer L. VanderVeen, CELA, CAP, Fellow, is NAELA Immediate Past President and Nominating Committee Chair.